 - Portable 3rd takes this trope to an extreme with the introduction of Guardian Stones, which has different skills and point allocations each time you mine a raw stone for examination.
 Granted, you may have limited control over those skills you may get (see various analyzation sites), but not their values.
 For example, a popular (and rare) stone with Sharpness 4 and ESP 10 will only appear as the highest rank stone., with a minumum of 0.019% chance, at best 0.944%.
 It becomes worse when you can't control which type of raw stone you may get from mining (most times it's not even a raw stone to start).
 Good luck mining.

-- Kingdom Hearts has randomly dropped synthesis items, each one normally dropped by 2 different monsters.
+- The series has randomly dropped synthesis items, each one normally dropped by 2 different monsters.
 These items were needed to make the Infinity Plus One Sword, but it is almost completely averted due to the amount that you can increase the drop rate of these items.
-(Even the rarest synthesis item could usually be found with a 1:5 ratio, aside from those that only came from chests)
+Even the rarest synthesis item could usually be found with a 1:5 ratio, aside from those that only came from chests.
+However, in later games, it gets much easier due to the inclusion of more drop rate increasing mechanics.

-- In Kingdom Hearts Coded, you can unlock a special cheat that allows you to multiply the drop rate of the various command chips dropped by enemies in exchange for lowering your maximum HP, up to 16 times its normal rate.
+- In the Re: coded installment, you can unlock a special cheat that allows you to multiply the drop rate of the various command chips dropped by enemies in exchange for lowering your maximum HP, up to 16 times its normal rate.
 The difficulty level of the game also affects enemy drops.
 A few of the game's strongest enemies will drop stat-boosting chips on Critical mode, the highest difficulty.
+Seeing in that this kind of thing is also in The World Ends with You, it's not very surprising via a company relation.

 - Lost Odyssey has Ring Assembly components randomly drop, but thankfully nothing important.
 Then the Seeker of the Deep Expansion Pack had to go ruin that by including some ridiculously good, ridiculously hard to get randomly dropped accessories.